turgu1/esp32-oberon-compiler/doc/Users Guide.md

 - `PROCEDURE Flush;` Empty the input Fifo buffer.

 When Echo is enabled, the backspace key on the keyboard can be used to erase characters at the end of line.
-A sequence of backspace-space-backspace will then be sent to the terminal through the Out.Char procedure.
+A sequence of backspace-space-backspace will then be sent to the terminal through the `Out.Char` procedure.

+This module requires the Out and Kernel modules.
+The Kernel module must have been properly initialized through the use of the `Kernel.Init` procedure through user's application.

 ```Modula-2
 MODULE In;